-- Passing grade: Students must obtain a grade of 50% or higher on the exam portion of the course (quizzes, mid-term and final) in order for the assignment and laboratory portion of the course to count towards the final grade. - Missed quiz and midterm tests: If you miss a test due to grounds for granting academic consideration or religious accommodation, the weight of the missed test will be added to the final exam.
-There will be no makeup quiz or midterm tests. - Lab Work: You must attend and complete all laboratories.
+Passing grade: Students must obtain a grade of 50% or higher on the exam portion of the course (quizzes, mid-term and final) in order for the assignment and laboratory portion of the course to count towards the final grade.

+Missed quiz and midterm tests: If you miss a test (quiz or midterm) due to grounds for granting academic consideration or religious accommodation, the weight of the missed test will be distributed and added to the weighs of the quizzes which are not missed.
+The weight of the missed midterm will be added to the weight of the final exam.
+There will be no makeup quiz or midterm test.

+Lab Work: You must attend and complete all laboratories.
 If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab.